Saleable Pricing

 And so, we next turn our attention to the available comparables:

-Once again, these comparables ought to be as close or similar to our home as possible, i.e. property type (e.g. detached, semi-detached etc), price range, size, number of bedrooms and bathrooms, and presentation etc).
+2. Once again, these comparables ought to be as close or similar to our home as possible, i.e. property type (e.g. detached, semi-detached or terraced etc), price range, size, number of bedrooms and bathrooms, and presentation etc).

-And much like what we did before with the list of sold comparables, once compiled and looking at all of the comparables on the list, we need to decide where our home fits among those comparables.
-Once again, I would first sort the order of the comparables from the most valuable to the least valuable, before deciding where among those comparables does our home fit in.
-If we look at a similar example from the image below - let’s say we decide that our home is bigger and in better condition than Property 3 but doesn’t quite match up to Property 4 - in this case, our home should sit in between these two properties.
+4. And much like what we did before with the list of sold comparables, once compiled and looking at all of the comparables on the list, we need to decide where our home sits among those comparables.
+Once again, I would first sort the order of the comparables from the most valuable to the least valuable, before deciding where among those comparables does our home sit.
+If we look at a similar example from the image below - let’s say we decide that our home is once again bigger and in better condition than Property 3 but doesn’t quite match up to Property 4 - in this case, our home should once again sit in between these two properties.

-One may assume at this point that our home can be priced at around £1,500,000, since it sits in between Properties 3 and 4, priced at £1,400,000 and £1,600,000 respectively.
+5. One may assume at this point that our home can be priced at around £1,500,000, since it sits in between Properties 3 and 4, priced at £1,400,000 and £1,600,000 respectively.
 However, such a price point isn’t perhaps accurate to the true market value of our home.
+Why is this?

-In a previous section, I explained that available also means unsold - meaning that available comparables are properties that remain on the market unsold at the asking prices that they’re listed for.
-For this reason, we should not be looking to align our asking price with those of Properties 1-6, i.e. the competition, as those asking prices have failed to sell, showing that they do not reflect the true market value of those properties.
-If we were to price our home in alignment with the competition, then it wouldn’t be any more saleable than the competition!
-In fact, our home would be equally unsaleable as the competition and most likely follow suit in being left unsold, and growing stagnant and stale on the market!
+6. In a previous section, I explained that available also means unsold - meaning that available comparables are properties that are on the market because they remain unsold, or more specifically, remain on the market unsold at the asking prices that they’re listed for.
+For this reason, we should not be looking to align our asking price with those of Properties 1-6, i.e. the competition, as those properties have failed to sell, showing us that their asking prices do not reflect the true market value of those properties.
+If we were to price our home at £1,500,000 in alignment with the competition, then it wouldn’t be any more saleable than the competition!
+In fact, our home would be equally unsaleable as the competition and most likely follow suit in remaining unsold, and growing stagnant and stale on the market!
 So if Properties 3 and 4 remain unsold and therefore unable justify their asking prices of £1,400,000 and £1,600,000 respectively - then to price our home at £1,500,000 to be in alignment with their asking prices cannot be justified as a saleable price!

-So rather than aligning our asking price with those of the competition, we should instead be shifting our home to a more appropriate position in the market, so that our home becomes more saleable than the competition.
-If we look at the example from the image below, we can see that our home has been shifted to be on par with Property 3.
-Since Property 3 remains unsold and therefore unable justify the asking price of £1,400,000, it may be the case that the next property up, which is our home, is more worthy of the £1,400,000 asking price.
+7. So rather than aligning our asking price with those of the competition, we should instead price our home in such a way where it shifts to a more appropriate position in the market, so that our home becomes more saleable than the competition.
+If we look at the example from the image below, we can see that by pricing our home at £1,400,000, it has been shifted to be on par with Property 3.
+Since Property 3 remains unsold and therefore unable justify its asking price of £1,400,000, it may be the case that the next property up, which is our home, is more worthy of the £1,400,000 asking price.
 At £1,400,000, our home would be more saleable than Property 3, since it's a better property for the same price as Property 3.
 In fact, at this price, our home would be the most saleable property over the entire competition (i.e. Properties 1-6) in the area!
 The competition being overpriced will only serve to make our home appear far more attractive to the buyers!
 If we want to make our home even more saleable, we can shift it slightly further in the market to £1,300,000!

 Therefore, by looking at the available comparables only, we can reasonably assume that our home can be priced at around £1,300,000-£1,400,000.